 Medical facilities outside Kampala are very limited.
 In the event of an accident or illness, medical evacuation by air ambulance to Nairobi would be necessary and, if serious, a medical evacuation from Kenya to a destination with the required facilities would be recommended.
 A medical evacuation from Uganda could cost tens of thousands of dollars.

 Uganda is listed by the World Health Organization (WHO) as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
-We strongly recommend that you are vaccinated against yellow fever before travelling to Uganda.
+Get vaccinated against yellow fever before travelling to Uganda.
 See the Entry and Exit section for important information about vaccination certificate requirements.
 For more information about yellow fever, see the

 Department of Health website.